ǃKung people: Beliefs

-The ǃKung people of Southern Africa recognize a Supreme Being, ǃXu, who is the Creator and Upholder of life.
+The ǃKung people of Southern Africa recognize a Supreme Being, ǃXu, who is the creator and upholder of life.
 Like other African High Gods, he also punishes man by means of the weather, and the Otjimpolo-ǃKung know him as Erob, who "knows everything".
-They also have animistic and animatistic beliefs, which means they believe in both personifications and impersonal forces.
+They also have animistic and animatistic beliefs.

 Amongst the ǃKung there is a strong belief in the existence of spirits of the dead (llgauwasi) who live immortally in the sky.
 The llgauwasi can come to the earth and interact with humans.
 There is no particular connection to personal ancestors but the ǃKung fear the llgauwasi, pray to them for sympathy and mercy as well as call on them in anger.

 The ǃKung practice shamanism to communicate with the spirit world, and to cure what they call "Star Sickness".
 The communication with the spirit world is done by a natural healer entering a trance state and running through a fire, thereby chasing away bad spirits.
 Star Sickness is cured by laying hands on the diseased.
 Nisa, a ǃKung woman, reported through anthropologist Marjorie Shostak that a healer in training is given a root to help induce trance.
 Nisa said, "I drank it a number of times and threw up again and again.
 Finally, I started to tremble.
 People rubbed my body as I sat there feeling the effect getting stronger and stronger. ...
 Trance-medicine really hurts!
 As you begin to trance, the nǀum [power to heal] slowly heats inside you and pulls at you.
 It rises until it grabs your insides and takes your thoughts away."